uchicago-cs/student-resource-guide/tutorials/git-basics.rst

   nothing added to commit but untracked files present (use "git add" to track)

-The first line contains information the name of the branch:
+The first line contains the name of the branch:
 ``master``.
 We'll change this name to the more commonly used name ``main``, in a few steps.